 If your oven is vented inside, the charcoal filter should be replaced every 6 to 12 months, and more often if necessary.
 The charcoal filter cannot be cleaned.
-To order a new charcoal filter, call 1-800-243-0000 or go to www.lg.com/us/support/ parts-accessories.
+To order a new charcoal filter, call 1-800-243-0000 or go to www.lg.com/us/support/parts-accessories.

-- 1. Turn the power off at the main power supply and wear gloves - 2.
-Remove the one vent grille mounting screw.
-(1 outside screw) - 3.
-After open door.
+- Turn the power off at the main power supply and wear gloves - 2.
+Remove the one vent grille mounting screws.
+(2 outside screws) - After open door.
 Slide vent grille to left and tip it forward.